mnaberez/vwradio/kwp1281_tool/README.md

 ## Features

+ - Automatically detects the baud rate of the module
  - Capable of sending and receiving raw KWP1281 blocks
  - Outputs a transcript of all KWP1281 blocks sent and received
  - Checks for errors whenever possible, during both transmit and receive